eser/darty-react-app/README.md

 * React with Hooks for rendering UI components, with DevTools support.
 * React Router for SPA routing.
-* bulma and Font-Awesome are included.
+* Semantic UI and Font-Awesome are included.
 * Jest and Enzyme for tests, ESLint for linting.
 * Webpack module bundling.
 * express for server-side rendering.